Explore Top-Rated Texas Group Health Insurance Options

 We pride ourselves on being able to come up with a creative solution that works for both your employees and your bottom line.

-Get started right away with a FREE health plan cost estimate, or call us at the number at the top of the page to discuss your options!
+Get started right away with a FREE health plan cost estimate or call us at the number at the top of the page to discuss your options!

-• HMO Health Insurance Plans
+• HMO Medical Insurance

-• PPO Health Insurance Plans
+• PPO Health Policy

-• Indemnity Health Insurance Plans
+• Indemnity Health Coverage

 • HSA-Qualified Plan

-1) PPO Health Insurance Plans
+1) PPO Health Policy

 The PPO or “Preferred Provider Organization” health plan is increasingly the most preferred for employers and employees.
 This provider paradigm typically offers a widespread network of medical service providers that the subscriber has access to.
 Subscribers can also get care from providers not in the network, but generally, they will pay more if they do.

-2) HMO Health Insurance Plans
+2) HMO Medical Insurance Plans

 Health Maintenance Organizations (HMOs) offer a lower-cost approach in many cases.
 The HMO has a group of service providers that the subscriber can use.
 In most cases, the subscriber has a primary care physician who is responsible for coordinating their overall care and making necessary referrals to specialists.
 HMO patients typically cannot use out-of-network doctors or hospitals except in an emergency.

-3) HSA-Qualified Health Insurance Plans
+3) HSA-Qualified Health Protection Programs

 4) Indemnity Health Insurance Plans

-Tax Credit in Texas for Health Insurance
+Tax Credit for Health Insurance

 Relevant Statistics